Linda Marsh

-Linda Marsh (born Linda Cracovaner; February 8, 1939) is an American actress of film, stage, and television.
+Linda Marsh (born Linda Cracovaner; born February 8, 1939) is an American actress of film, stage, and television.
 She was nominated for a Golden Globe Award for her performance in Elia Kazan's 1963 film America, America.

 Early years

 Marsh was born in New York City to Arthur Cracovaner, a physician, and Liska March, a former Ziegfeld dancer.
 She chose Marsh as her stage last name because the actors' union already had a Linda March as a member.